YABG (yet another blog/gallery)

 Is this helpful?
 Heck yeah!
 Is it also precision-hacking your oxytocin loop?
 Absolutely!
 Unlike dopamine, oxytocin is harder to downregulate.
 Hacking your oxytocin loop requires more effort, but is more valuable.
 It gets you customers that are sticker, more loyal.
 It gets you sustainable engagement, over a long term period, with heavy switching costs for the end user.

-We’re already seeing the beginnings of this with stories like this story with character.ai, and of course - AI-lationships.
+We’re already seeing the beginnings of this with stories like the character.ai suicide, and of course - AI-lationships.

 AI generated content

-If social media is an empty factory, then the influencer economy is the machines that churn out goods.
-As of today, the influencer economy is worth 250bn, and is estimated to rise to 500bn by 2027.
+If social media is an empty factory, then then influencers are the machines that churn out goods.
+Today, the influencer economy is worth 250bn, and is estimated to rise to 500bn by 2027.
 If you were a factory owner, wouldn’t you want to own the machines too?

 Human influencers cost money.
 They are after all, messy and unpredictable.
 AI influencers are obedient and dirt-cheap.
 They can create custom content tailored to each individual at 1/1000th of the price humans charge - and mass distribute it.
-Replacing humans entirely is impossible in the first phase - that’s like saying GPT-5 is AGI.
-However, companies can change the narrative to augmenting human creators - licensing their faces and voices for royalty in a Faustian bargain.
-This is a classic prisoner’s dilemma - everyone walking collectively to a reality that devalues their influence.
+Entirely replacing humans is impossible in the first phase - that’s like saying GPT-5 is AGI.
+However, companies will change the narrative to augmenting human creators - licensing their faces and voices for royalty in a Faustian bargain.
+This is a classic prisoner’s dilemma - walking collectively to a reality that devalues their influence.

 Inevitably, this will crowd out human influencers.
-Your SM feed would be a cocktail of precisely generated content to engage you, and human generated content to keep you sedated.
+Your SM feed would be a cocktail: generated content to engage, human content to sedate.
 Having an “all human feed” would become an indicator of social status.
 Designer brands will weave in “Empowering human content creators” into their marketing campaigns - much like how sustainability was.

 Closing the engagement optimization loop with AI